Tarantula / Fasten Your Seatbelt

 "Tarantula" / "Fasten Your Seatbelt" is the fourth single by Australian drum and bass band Pendulum.
 It was released on 27 June 2005 by independent label Breakbeat Kaos and was their second release with the label.
 While "Fasten Your Seatbelt" features production from The Freestylers, "Tarantula" features production from Fresh and vocals from $pyda, together with Tenor Fly from The Freestylers.
 It peaked number 60 on the UK Singles Chart.
 Both songs were included on the CD release of Hold Your Colour a month later.
-"Fasten Your Seatbelt" samples a line from Spider-Man 2 where Doctor Octopus is firing up the fusion reactor for the first time ("Ladies and gentlemen, fasten your seatbelts"), as well as the sound the reactor made when it was being primed.
+"Fasten Your Seatbelt" samples a line from Spider-Man 2 where Otto Octavius is firing up the fusion reactor for the first time ("Ladies and gentlemen, fasten your seatbelts"), as well as the sound the reactor made when it was being primed.

 Background

 The song sampled a segment from the Discovery Channel series The World's Most Feared Animals.
 This sample was reused in Centipede.

 Track listing

 These are the major formats and associated track listings of single releases of "Tarantula" / "Fasten Your Seatbelts".
 Both tracks were written and produced by Rob Swire.